 An important goal of daylight savings time is to coordinate people’s most active hours with the hours of sunlight.
 Based on a recent study, most people like changing their clocks for daylight savings.
 In the summer, it seems to add hours in the day and gives people more time to enjoy the sunshine.
 Tourism industries are especially fond of the revenue boost that comes during longer daylight hours in the summer months.

+So why do we still have daylight savings time?
 Scientists and medical professionals continue to research the effects of daylight savings on the human body and your overall health.
 It’s kind of like the entire country suffers from jet lag at once.
 The good news is that studies show your risk for a heart attack decreases when the clocks fall back in November.
 However you feel about daylight savings, here in Lincoln, the tradition still applies.
 Remember to turn your clocks back an hour this November 5!